MRes Criminology / Course details

 - Meet national and regional demands for new research and policy oriented competencies in criminology or socio-legal studies.

-- Provide advanced, systematic and critical knowledge of research methods and theoretical arguments in criminology or socio-legal studies which are at the forefront of the subject area in the context of an vibrant research context.
+- Provide advanced, systematic and critical knowledge of research methods and theoretical arguments in criminology or socio-legal studies which are at the forefront of the subject area in a vibrant research context.

 - Offer a course integrating a grounding in research methodology with understanding of the implications for policy.

-- Offer students the opportunity for developing their understanding of the key theoretical and epistemological debates within the subject area and to assist them to engage in theoretical debates at an advanced postgraduate level.
+- Offer you the opportunity for developing your understanding of the key theoretical and epistemological debates within the subject area and to assist you to engage in theoretical debates at an advanced postgraduate level.

-- Provide a formal, comprehensive, multi-disciplinary training for students in research methodology and transferable employment related skills.
+- Provide a formal, comprehensive, multi-disciplinary training for you in research methodology and transferable employment related skills.

-- Prepare students for PhD level research careers in academic life or as professionals in government and voluntary agencies.
+- Prepare you for PhD level research careers in academic life or as professionals in government and voluntary agencies.

 - Contribute to the national need for skilled social science researchers in criminological, socio-legal and related matters.

-- Train students to appreciate the relationship between research on the one hand and the implementation and operation of policy and practice in the implementation of justice.
+- Train you to appreciate the relationship between research on the one hand, and the implementation and operation of policy and practice in the implementation of justice, on the other.

-- Provide graduates with the tools for further research/study in criminology and/or socio-legal studies.
+- Provide you with the tools for further research or study in criminology or socio-legal studies.